karavanlarp/karavanlarp.github.io/eng/world/freelands.md

 The attitude towards moroia, lagars and wulvers in the Free Lands is different from the attitude in the Empire.
 There is no enforced registration and usually beings with different conditions are allowed to live whereever they wish.
 Many of them have also used their powers to fight the Empire.

-The Old Blood do not enjoy such a positive attitude as in the Empire, but they also let to exist as they wish.
+The Old Blood do not enjoy such a positive attitude as in the Empire, but they are also let to exist as they wish.

 **Law and punishment**